 You can screen web developer candidates by reviewing their resumes and portfolio, conducting technical assessments, and checking references.

 What questions should I ask during a web developer interview?

 Ask open-ended questions that allow the candidate to demonstrate their problem-solving abilities and critical thinking skills.
-Also, ask behavioural questions that help you understand how the candidate has handled past challenges and situations.
+Also, ask behavioral questions that help you understand how the candidate has handled past challenges and situations.

 How do I onboard and retain web developers?

 Provide clear expectations and goals, offer training and support, foster a positive company culture, and provide competitive compensation and benefits.